2damlee/jobscope/README.md

 ## Pipeline

+The pipeline follows an incremental-first design rather than a full rebuild approach.

+Each job row tracks processing state using timestamps and status fields, allowing selective reprocessing only when data changes.

+---

 ### 1. Ingestion

 - reads `data/raw/jobs.csv`
 - validates required fields
 - normalizes selected fields
 - upserts into PostgreSQL by URL
+- detects changes using a source hash
+- resets downstream processing state only when data changes

 ---

 ### 2. Processing

+- selects jobs with `processing_status = pending`
 - cleans descriptions
 - extracts skills using a rule-based taxonomy and alias mapping
-- stores processed text for downstream use
+- updates:
+  - `cleaned_description`
+  - `detected_skills`
+  - `skills_extracted_at`
+  - `processing_status`

 ---

-### 3. Embeddings and Indexing
+### 3. Embeddings

 - builds job-level embeddings for recommendation
-- builds chunk-level embeddings and FAISS index for retrieval
-- stores generated artifacts in `data/processed/`
+- **skips rebuild if no jobs require embedding updates**
+- rebuilds embeddings only when:
+  - new jobs are added
+  - existing jobs are updated

+- updates:
+  - `embedded_at`

 ---

+### 4. Chunk Index

+- splits job descriptions into chunks
+- builds chunk embeddings and FAISS index for retrieval
+- **skips rebuild if no jobs require chunk updates**
+- rebuilds only when upstream data has changed

+- updates:
+  - `chunked_at`

+---

-### 4. Recommendation
+### 5. Recommendation

 Hybrid recommendation combines: